Quickstart¶

 # define a 'draw function'

-def draw_function(parameters, initial_states, samples):
+def draw_function(parameters, samples):

 """ randomly selects a sample of 'gamma' from the provided dictionary of `samples` and